chumarjamil/App-for-AA-team-crud/Instructions/README.md

-step 1: install nodejs
+Step 1: Install nodejs

-step 2: open command prompt/terminal and go to directory package-backend step 3: run npm install step 4: node index.js
+Step 2: Open command prompt/terminal and go to directory package-backend

+Step 3: run npm install

+Step 4: node index.js

-step 5: now leave this command prompt as it is.
+Step 5: Now leave this command prompt as it is.
 And open another command prompt

-step 6: go to directory package-frontend step 7: run npm install step 8: npm start
+Step 6: go to directory package-frontend

+Step 7: run npm install

+Step 8: npm start

-and it will open up the browser and web app will be there
+It will open up the browser and web app will be there

-backend is node js
+Backend is Node js
-frontend is react js
+Frontend is React js

-first need to run backend and then run front end
+First need to run Backend and then run Front end

-About mongo DB atlas
+About mongo DB atlas:

-Step 1: create account
+Step 1: Create account

-Step 2: create a cluster
+Step 2: Create a cluster

-Step 3: there you will find connect click on it:
+Step 3: There you will find connect click on it:

 - click add ip to whitelist just click on button ip will be taken automatically

 - click on connect your application

 - Click Copy and Paste this URL inside folder package-backend -> model -> index.js replace uri with this open